UN to investigate alleged abuses in Iran

 Evidence assembled by a mission appointed by the same council was later used for the prosecution of a Syrian ex-officer in Germany who was accused of war crimes.

-Iran’s representative at the Geneva meeting Khadijeh Karimi earlier accused the United States and its allies of using the council to target Iran, a move she called “appalling and disgraceful”.
+Iran’s representative at the Geneva meeting Khadijeh Karimi earlier accused the US and its allies of using the council to target Iran, a move she called “appalling and disgraceful”.

-Iran has given no death toll for protesters but a deputy foreign minister, Ali Bagheri Kani, said on Thursday that about 50 police had died and hundreds been injured in the unrest – the first official figure for deaths among security forces.
+Iran has given no death toll for protesters.
+On Thursday, a deputy foreign minister, Ali Bagheri Kani, said about 50 police had died and hundreds been injured in the unrest – the first official figure for deaths among security forces.

 He did not say whether that figure also included deaths among other security forces such as the Revolutionary Guards.